Home

 Follow my store and get all the newest product updates and freebies by clicking the green star ★ above.

-The Call of the Wild Pre-Reading Chalk Talk Group Activity-NO PREP ELA
+Alice in Wonderland Pre-Reading Chalk Talk Group Activity-NO PREP ELA Activities

 By Perfectly Planned Designs

-This Pre-Reading Chalk Talk is a great no-prep activity that you can use to introduce the novel, The Call of the Wild by Jack London.
+This Pre-Reading Chalk Talk is a great no-prep activity that you can use to introduce the novel, Alice in Wonderland.
 This PRINTABLE and DIGITAL lesson is completed in small groups and is more interactive than any Anticipation Guide I’ve ever used!
 As they complete this Chalk Talk, students will be activating prior knowledge about the deeper issues in the story.
 You will love this well-organized activity that allows students to collaborate with each other interactively, whether it be at their devices working on the same file, or moving around the room!
 Printable PDF and Google Drive versions are included, as well as a printable Reflection sheet that will allow them to reflect on the ideas presented.

 A Chalk Talk is a way to have a silent discussion about a question.
 Pre-reading and anticipatory activities are comprehension strategies that are used before reading to activate students' prior knowledge and build curiosity about a new topic.
 Completed before reading, this engaging Chalk Talk will stimulate students' interest in a topic and set a purpose for reading.